simonswine/vagrant-hanewin-nfs/README.md

-# Vagrant WinNFSd
+# Vagrant Hanewin NFS

 Manage and adds support for NFS on windows.

 ## Supported Platforms

-As of version 1.0.0 or later Vagrant 1.4 is required.
+Only tested with Vagrant 1.5.0 or later

 Supported guests: